Lord Rupert Charles Montecute Nevill1

 Lord Rupert Nevill 2

-He was given the name of Rupert Charles Montacute Larnach-Nevill at birth.1 He was educated at Eton College, Windsor, Berkshire, England.1 He gained the rank of Captain in the service of the Life Guards.1 His name was legally changed to Rupert Charles Montacute Nevill.1 He was Aide-de-Camp to Sir Brian Horricks between 1945 and 1947.1 He was Vice-President of Sussex Boy Scouts between 1950 and 1974.1 He held the office of High Sheriff of Sussex in 1952.1 He was commander of the Sussex St. Johns Council between 1952 and 1977.1 He held the office of Justice of the Peace (J.P.) for East Sussex in 1953.1 He held the office of Deputy Lieutenant (D.L.) of East Sussex in 1960.1 He was Chairman of the British Olympics Association between 1966 and 1977.1 He held the office of Treasurer to HRH the Duke of Edinburgh between 1970 and 1982.1 He was Vice-Chairman of Sun Life Assurance Society between 1971 and 1982.1 He was invested as a Knight, Most Venerable Order of the Hospital of St. John of Jerusalem (K.St.J.) in 1972.1 He was President of the British Show Jumping Associaiton between 1973 and 1976.1 He was President of East Sussex Boy Scouts between 1974 and 1982.1 He held the office of Private Secretary to HRH the Duke of Edinburgh between 1976 and 1982.1 He was invested as a Commander, Royal Victorian Order (C.V.O.) in 1978.1
+He was given the name of Rupert Charles Montacute Larnach-Nevill at birth.1 He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of Captain in the Life Guards.1 His name was legally changed to Rupert Charles Montacute Nevill.1 He was Aide-de-Camp to Sir Brian Horricks between 1945 and 1947.1 He was Vice-President of Sussex Boy Scouts between 1950 and 1974.1 He held the office of High Sheriff of Sussex in 1952.1 He was commander of the Sussex St. Johns Council between 1952 and 1977.1 He held the office of Justice of the Peace (J.P.) for East Sussex in 1953.1 He held the office of Deputy Lieutenant (D.L.) of East Sussex in 1960.1 He was Chairman of the British Olympics Association between 1966 and 1977.1 He held the office of Treasurer to HRH the Duke of Edinburgh between 1970 and 1982.1 He was Vice-Chairman of Sun Life Assurance Society between 1971 and 1982.1 He was appointed Knight, Most Venerable Order of the Hospital of St. John of Jerusalem (K.St.J.) in 1972.1 He was President of the British Show Jumping Associaiton between 1973 and 1976.1 He was President of East Sussex Boy Scouts between 1974 and 1982.1 He held the office of Private Secretary to HRH the Duke of Edinburgh between 1976 and 1982.1 He was appointed Commander, Royal Victorian Order (C.V.O.) in 1978.1

 Citations

-- [S300] Michael Rhodes, "re: Ernest Fawbert Collection," e-mail message to Darryl Roger Lundy, 8 February.
+2. [S300] Michael Rhodes, "re: Ernest Fawbert Collection," e-mail message to Darryl Roger Lundy, 8 February.
 Hereinafter cited as "re: Ernest Fawbert Collection."

-Lady Ann Camilla Evelyn Wallop1
+Lady Anne Camilla Evelyn Wallop1

 Citations

-Alison Mary Deirdre Reid
+Alison Mary Deirdre Reid1

-Last Edited=31 Oct 2007
+Last Edited=27 Oct 2023

 Deirdre Reid

-Wedding on 22 January 19551
+Wedding on 22 January 19552

 Citations

-- [S300] Michael Rhodes, "re: Ernest Fawbert Collection," e-mail message to Darryl Roger Lundy, 8 February.
+2. [S300] Michael Rhodes, "re: Ernest Fawbert Collection," e-mail message to Darryl Roger Lundy, 8 February.
 Hereinafter cited as "re: Ernest Fawbert Collection."

 Guy Rupert Gerard Nevill1